 • The Mitel 3000 is a hybrid PBX / key system.

 • The Mitel 3000 has an Optional Broadband Module providing seamless multiple Internet sessions.
 It

 also supports up to 12 IP extensions and VoIP trunks

-• The Mitel 3000 can operate with system Feature Phone and standard touch-tone telephones.
+• The Mitel 3000 can operate with a system Feature Phone and standard touch-tone telephones.

-The Feature Phones is the eight-line key set and the sixteen line key set.
+The Feature Phones are the eight-line key set and the sixteen-line key set.
 A Direct Station Selection (DSS)